Phase diagrams of S=1/2 bilayer Models of SU(2) symmetric antiferromagnets: Introduction

 In this work, we combine the bilayer geometry with the six-spin and four-spin $Q$ models to study the generalized phase diagram that can occur, focusing on the nature of the associated phase transitions.
 All the models studied here are on square lattice bilayer geometry shown in Fig.~\ref{lattice}(a).
 Although not illustrated in the figure, it is clear that the lattice sites in the bilayer geometry can be divided into A and B sublattices with all nearest neighbors (both within a layer and on different layers) on opposite sublattices.
 All the interactions we study are constructed from the $S=\frac 12$ spin singlet projector,

 with $i$ and $j$ chosen on opposite sublattices.
 The SU(2) invariant interaction terms can all be expressed simply in terms of $P_{i,j}$.
-The interactions (illustrated in Fig.~\ref{lattice}) we use are $J$ (intra-layer Heisenberg), $J_\perp$ (inter-layer Heisenberg), $Q_2$ (intra-layer four-spin), $Q_3$ (intra-layer six-spin) and $Q_\perp$ (inter-layer four-spin) interactions.
+The interactions (illustrated in Fig.~\ref{lattice}) we use are $J$ (intra-layer Heisenberg), $J_\perp$ (inter-layer Heisenberg), $Q_2$ (intra-layer four-spin), $Q_3$ (intra-layer six-spin) and $Q_\perp$ (inter-layer four-spin) interactions, \reply{whose explicit forms are defined later in Eq.~(\ref{eq:SS3}) and Eq.~(\ref{eq:EE3})}.
 The models we study here can be divided into two classes, S-S and E-E, depending on how the two layers are coupled to each other (spin-spin or energy-energy).
 The S-S coupling models have only the usual global SU(2) symmetry associated with the total (of both layers) spin conservation.
 As we shall discuss in the E-E coupling models, we have an SU(2)$\times$SU(2) symmetry, because the total spin of each layer is individually conserved.
 This difference in symmetry plays an important role in the resulting phase diagrams.

 The paper is organized as follows.
 In Sec.\ref{sec:model}, we introduce our numerical method and physical observables.
 In Sec.~\ref{sec:sscplg}, we study the phase diagrams and various phase transitions of the bilayer model with S-S coupling, incorporating additional six-spin interactions.
 We select four representative cuts to illustrate the characteristics of the phase diagram in detail.
 In Sec.~\ref{sec:eecplg}, we present two bilayer models featuring E-E coupling between the layers and investigate the N\'eel-VBS transition within this framework.
 In sec.~\ref{sec:sum}, we provide a comprehensive summary and offer insights into potential future research directions.